NuttyLogic/NuttyLogic.github.io/_posts/2018-06-19-EpigeneticClockExample.md

     2. [Seaborn](https://seaborn.pydata.org/)

 ## Workflow
-This workflow should be tailored to the data set and phenotype of interest, but generally I follow the same general workflow.
-I start by setting up an analysis environment in [Jupyter](http://jupyterlab.readthedocs.io/en/stable/), this is followed by pre-processing the data and quality control.
-Finally, the model is fit and scored.
-In practice this process is also includes phenotype transformation and model tuning, both tasks aren't trivial and can be be time intensive.
-However, this basic workflow should highlight how some of the methylation biomarkers are fit.
+This workflow should be tailored to the data set and phenotype of interest, but the general process should be similar for many biomarkers.
+I start by setting up an analysis environment in [Jupyter](http://jupyterlab.readthedocs.io/en/stable/) and pre-processing the data.
+After pre-processing the data we will perform quality control followed by fitting the epigentic age model.

-### Initialize an Analysis Environment
+### Setting an Analysis Environment
-The first step to the analysis is setting directory paths, this is something I do for convenience, and importing external libraries.
+After a jupyter instance has been created we will setup the analysis environment by import libraries and setting paths.

 ```python
 # set working directory where the series matrix data is stored